BOYD William

 Other | Other skills: Labourer.

-Extensive convict conduct record with his first offence documented in November 1829, absconded from the service of Mrs Patterson, apprehended by December 1829.
-1843: Public Works, Swan Island 1878: Invalid Depot, Brickfields, Hobart, unable to work. |
+William had an extensive convict conduct record.
+His first offence was documented in November 1829, when he absconded from the service of Mrs Patterson and was subsequently apprehended by December 1829.
+The Hobart Town Gazette 14 November 1829: 1843: Public Works, Swan Island 1878: Invalid Depot, Brickfields, Hobart, unable to work. |

-Death | 6 July 1880, New Town Pauper Institute, Hobart |
+Death | 6 July 1880, New Town Pauper Institute, Hobart

 References | |

 TAHO: CON31/1/1, CON32/1/2, CON18/1/12, CON23/1/1, CON27/1/4, POL709/1/15 1878, RGD35/1/9 no2623 Death 1880.
-Web: Founders & Survivors convict database.
+Web: Founders & Survivors convict database; Millingtons Record No. 1B 2982, 1880.
 The Hobart Town Gazette 14 November 1829; The Hobart Town Courier and Van Diemen’s Land Gazette 6 March 1840; Cornwall Chronicle 16 August 1856. |

 |